espocrm/documentation/user-guide/emails.md

 *Fetch Since* allows you to choose the date emails should be archived from.
 Set it to some date prior today if you need to archive old emails.

+##Setup SMTP

+User can setup SMTP settings in Preferences.
+Administrator also can allow to use system SMTP (make it Shared).

 ##Working with Emails

 Emails are fetched by cron (in background) every few minutes (period can specified by Administrator).